mathwhiz1212/A-Coalition-At-War/README.md

 # A Coalition at War

-You hear a lot about the conflict between the Coalition and the Quarg in Endless Sky, but you don't see it.

-This plugin will introduce a storyline that lets you see that conflict and use some of their technology.
+You hear a lot about the conflict between the Coalition and the Quarg in Endless Sky, but you never see it.
+This plugin introduces a storyline that lets you see or join that conflict.
+You can loot Quarg ships or capture Heliarch ships depending on the side you choose.
+You can start the few implemented missions by landing on "Tebuteb's Table" in the Tebuteb system and accept the anamoly mission.

-There's only one mission currently.
+There's only a couple missions currently.
 See "Contributing" below if you have any ideas for more.

 # Getting Started